New York Residential Lease Agreement

 Applies to ALL New York residential leases.

-All New York rental agreements must include a conspicuous, bolded disclosure regarding the presence or absence of a functioning fire sprinkler system on the property.
+All New York rental agreements must have a conspicuous, bolded disclosure about the presence or absence of a functioning fire sprinkler system on the property.
 If there is a system, the lease must disclose dates of maintenance and inspection.

 A proper disclosure might look like this: